rsumner31/bootstrap1/docs/4.0/layout/grid.md

 {% endexample %}
 </div>

-Equal-width columns can be broken into multiple lines, but there was a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#11-min-and-max-size-declarations-are-ignored-when-wrapping-flex-items) that prevented this from working without an explicit `flex-basis` or `border`.
-There are workarounds for older browser versions, but they shouldn't be necessary if you're up-to-date.
+Equal-width columns can be broken into multiple lines, but there is a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#11-min-and-max-size-declarations-are-ignored-when-wrapping-flex-items) that prevents this from working without an explicit `flex-basis` or `border`.
+Our example works thanks to the `border` being set; you can do the same with `.col { border: 1px solid transparent; }`.
+Alternatively, you can set the flex-basis to the width of the column (e.g., `.col { flex: 1 0 50%; }`).

+Both these fixes have been documented in a [reduced test case outside Bootstrap](https://output.jsbin.com/micohor).

 <div class="bd-example-row">
 {% example html %}